itzsrv/itzsrv-weblog-prod/content/posts/db-concepts-with-oracle/index.md

 cover:
 date: 2020-09-05
 description: Everything you need to know to work on a Database
-tags: ['post','database']
+tags: ['post', 'database']
 draft: false
 ---

 #### What is Database Schema?

 In its true sense, it defines any kind of structure that we are defining around the data.
 This could include tables, views, fields, relationships, packages, procedures, indexes, functions, types, sequences, materialized views, queues, triggers, synonyms, database links, directories, xml schemas and other elements.
 A database generally stores its schema in a data dictionary.

 This structure helps us in understanding the data, that would otherwise take up a lot of time and efforts in finding the head and tail of the data.
 This structure and its corresponding data relationship is called **Schema** of the database.

 The application of this structure is something that is specific to Database Vendors.
 For example, there are unstructured data stores which apply schema only when the data is read.
-In other words, data lives in juggled state, and we apply the structure to thequery code, called as **Schema On Read**.
+In other words, data lives in juggled state, and we apply the structure to the query code, called as **Schema On Read**.
 On the otherhand there are Databases which force structure as a condition before data gets written, called as **Schema On Write**.

 The method of how a schema gets designed can influence different behaviours in a database, for example if a database schema is designed as a series of tables connected by primary keys, then it is likely something designed for reading and writing singular records which is ideal for applications focused on transaction-oriented tasks also known as **Online Transactional Processing (OLTP)**.